 Step 4.
 Then, double-click on the “setup” file from Windows 11 folder to start installing it.

 Step 7.
-When you see, “Applicable notices and license terms” header, click the
+When you see the “Applicable notices and license terms” header, click the Accept button at the bottom.

-That’s it!.
+That’s it!
 Now, Windows will prepare itself, and your computer will be updated from Windows 10 to Windows 11.
-It may take a while, depending upon the speed of your PC.
+It may take a while, depending on the speed of your PC.

 You might also be interested in the Windows11Upgrade freeware tool that bypasses Microsoft’s Windows 11 minimum hardware requirements and allows you to upgrade from Windows 10 to 11.